ananya/pwa/README.md

-# QR Code Progressive Web App
+# Template Progressive Web App

 A template you can use to quickly build a progressive web app that works online, offline, in a browser and as a mobile app